 TOPS is a is a public K-8 magnet school in Seattle that emphasizes social justice.
 The fifth grade class here is taking a hands-on approach to monitoring the school’s air quality with the Safecast Air Quality Monitoring Station, a DIY electronics kit for assembling a monitoring system.
 The final product records GPS-tagged particulate levels, and automatically shares the data with the Safecast citizen science initiative over WIFI.

-The kit, which is currently in the beta testing stage, comes in soldered and “soldering required” versions.
-Both kits teach students about electronics, information technology, environmental monitoring, and air quality through hands-on citizen science activities.
+The kit, which was part of a beta test, taught students about electronics, information technology, environmental monitoring, and air quality through hands-on citizen science activities.

 Newton Street Study Group's Pamela Moore is spearheading the project.
 The Newton Street Study Group is an education projects company located in Seattle, WA.
 The company, which was founded in 1993, teaches, researches, designs, edits, and curates learning experiences with a focus on learning skills acquisition and performance.
 Customers include students, institutions, and businesses.